PD SAI

 • Assessing performance of modern sensors flown at high altitudes with the ability to conduct deep sensing during exercises and deployment

-• Informing future AISR modernization priorities.
+• Informing future aerial ISR modernization priorities

 • Refining the capability gaps for expeditionary PED